Home » Blog » Could oral exercises improve obstructive sleep apnea in adults?

 When your patients receive sleep apnea diagnoses, their primary care physicians will often urge them to exercise more.
-After all, since obesity correlates with sleep apnea, and exercise is good for obese patients, it should also be good for sleep apnea, right?
+Since obesity correlates with sleep apnea, and exercise is good for obese patients, it should also be good for sleep apnea, right?

-However, there is one class of exercise that has been shown to improve sleep apnea symptoms like snoring and AHI quickly and noticeably.
+However, one class of exercise has been shown to improve sleep apnea symptoms like snoring and AHI quickly and noticeably.
 These are the exercises associated with oral-myofunctional therapy.

 How does OMT improve sleep apnea symptoms?

 In adults and some children with OSA, the obstruction is a result of low tone in the tongue and throat muscles, especially when sleeping or lying on their backs.
 The muscles flop over the entrance to the windpipe, blocking it and preventing air from reaching the lungs.